Demon Wind: Release

 Demon Wind can be watched in its entirety in the video game High on Life, featuring a full-length commentary by Red Letter Media.

 Reception

 A writer for the Fort Worth Star-Telegram gave the film a score of one star.
 Matt Donato reviewed the film for SlashFilm, calling it "an impossibly rewarding, continuous grab bag of genre absurdity that is as flummoxing as it is utterly transcendent".
 Joe Bob Briggs screened the movie as part of The Last Drive-In on Shudder, calling it "the only haunted house, time-travel, vomit-spewing demon zombie apocalypse, multi-generational satan worship martial arts film."

+Sequel

+Due to strong sales at Cannes Film Festival, it was reported that Charles Philip Moore was scripting Demon Wind II which had acquired $3 million through pre-sales.